-- I, LEONARDO J. MATIGNAS, JR., Filipino, of legal age and with address at a feet and a feet a - 1.
+- I, LEONARDO J. MATIGNAS, JR., Filipino, of legal age and with address at after having been duly sworn to in accordance with law do hereby - after having been duly sworn to in accordance with law do hereby declare: - 1.
 I am a nominee for independent director of BANK OF COMMERCE and have been its independent director since June 28, 2023. - 2.
 I am affiliated with the following companies or organizations:

-COMPANY/ORGANIZATION POSITION/RELATIONSHIP PERIOD OF SERVICE COMI ANT/ORGANIZATION FOSITION/ RELATIONSHIP From To PNB Holdings Corporation Independent Director and Chairman of the Audit and Risk Management Committee August 23, 2022 April 30, 2025
+COMPANY/ORGANIZATION POSITION/RELATIONSHIP PERIOD OF SERVICE COMPANI/ORGANIZATION POSITION/ RELATIONSHIP From PNB Holdings Corporation Independent Director and Chairman of the Audit and Risk Management Committee August 23, 2022 April 30, 2025